Note: You can contact me at

 If you are here, take advantage of the freely available textbooks and educational material on the web.
 For quick reference, Wikibot is a great app for travelers which cache’s the wikipedia articles you visit, so that you don’t need to be on WIFI to revisit topics.

-Currently reading: Twenty Lectures on Algorithmic Game Theory by Tim Roughgarden (2016), An Inquiry into Modes of Existence by Bruno Latour, Inequality in the Promised Land: Race, Resources, and Suburban Schooling by R. L’Heureux Lewis-McCoy
+Previously: Calculus on Manifolds by Michael Spivak (here are my notes), A History of Mathematical Notation by Florian Cajori, Twenty Lectures on Algorithmic Game Theory by Tim Roughgarden (2016), An Inquiry into Modes of Existence by Bruno Latour, Inequality in the Promised Land: Race, Resources, and Suburban Schooling by R. L’Heureux Lewis-McCoy

 Fiction: A Wrinkle In Time, Speaker for the Dead, On Writing (Stephen King), Gone Girl, Stranger in a Strange Land, Atlas Shrugged, The Gods Themselves, Foundation Trilogy, Jurassic Park, Hunger Games series, Harry potter series (of course), “She”